-Here at thePeple, we believe that without fear, or favour, there should be a clear, fair and concise articulation of the facts at play in public life.
+Here, at thePeple, we believe that without fear, or favour, there should be a clear, fair and concise articulation of the facts at play in public life.
 Facts that will allow our readers to determine what they are happy to accept from our Public Services and the Politicians that oversee them.

 The team, small as it is, has no political affiliation or tendency.
-If we had to position ourselves on the political spectrum we would certainly be centralist although in our writing we will aim always to be independent of the wider situation seeking only to highlight the facts and give our readers the ability to draw their own conclusions as to the merit, or not, of a particular article.
+If we had to position ourselves on the political spectrum we would certainly be centrist although in our writing we will aim always to be independent of the wider situation seeking only to highlight the facts and give our readers the ability to draw their own conclusions as to the merit, or not, of a particular article.

 That we see the Executive as imperfect is not a political statement.
-Neither is it said too pull the Executive down.
+Neither is it said to pull the Executive down.
 It simply said as recognition that we all have a responsibility to each other to do better and this applies no less to the Executive than to anyone else.
-Where we believe that a service could do better, where a budget may be better spent or where elected politicians appear to have relinquished the moral high ground in favour of a quick or easy win, then we believe that someone should speak up and lay out the facts.

 Unfortunately, as in any small community, we have noticed that power can at times become deaf to the voices of its concerned citizens.
 Equally, power in the hands of the few can discourage open and honest discourse about what ails us as a community.
 Either too few are impacted by a circumstance for it to matter, or the inherent bureaucracy of Government has simply become efficient at dealing quietly with our objections; either through copious red tape or a simple lack of teeth within the departments responsible for oversight.

 That Governing is hard when the population wants everything here and now, but not in their back yard or paid for out of their pocket, is an immutable fact for every jurisdiction and every politician.
-But as I once heard a billionaire from Japan say with a dead pan face to a room full of bankers here in Guernsey “It’s what you chose to do for a living.
+But as I once heard a billionaire from Japan say with a dead-pan face to a room full of bankers here in Guernsey “It’s what you chose to do for a living.
 Do it better or stop taking my money!”.

 As a result of these considerations, we have set out to report on news from within The Crown Dependencies, The Overseas Territories and the machinations within the UK Government and The Crown that are responsible for them and who remain accountable to us, as their citizens.
 Jurisdictions with similar problems and similar controls; apples and apples if you will.
 Our initial focus will be on Political, Economic and Business-related matters and in time, as we grow the staff, we will expand our reporting.
 We hope that those of you interested in digesting the facts will join us on our journey as we grow into a publication that you can be proud to support and read.

-James Penney
+James Witney-Price

 Editor & Owner

-Alan Jackson
+Alan Witney-Price

 Senior Correspondent